A Complete Guide to General and Specific Licenses

 How to check if the General License is active?

-To legally utilize a general license, it is necessary to thoroughly study its applicability to your situation.
+To legally utilize a general license, start by thoroughly studying its applicability to your situation.
 The first step is to visit the official OFAC website, where all current general licenses are published in the section dedicated to a specific sanctions program (for example, “Russia-related Sanctions“).
 It is critically important to carefully read the text of the license itself.
-The wording in these documents is crucial.
-You must ensure that your company, the planned transaction, and the counterparty fully comply with all the described criteria.
-Any deviation from the text may render the use of the license unlawful.

 Restrictions and conditions for the use of General Licenses

-Each OFAC general license is not a carte blanche but strictly defined boundaries.
+Each OFAC general license is not carte blanche but has strictly defined boundaries.
 It contains specific conditions, restrictions, and often an expiration date.
 For example, a license may permit the export of medical equipment but prohibit the supply of accompanying software.
 Or it may require submitting a report to OFAC within 10 days after completing the transaction.
-Violating even one seemingly insignificant condition completely nullifies the protection provided by the license.
-This turns a lawful operation into a sanctions regime violation with all the resulting consequences.

-Special OFAC License (Specific License)
+OFAC Specific License

 The process of obtaining a special license is a formalized and meticulous task that requires attention to detail.
 The applicant must convincingly prove to OFAC that the planned operation does not harm the interests of U.S. national security.
-The standard OFAC licensing process includes the following stages:

-• Submission of an application through the OFAC online portal.
-The official and most preferred method of submission is through the special OFAC License Application Page portal.
-It allows tracking the status of the application and promptly receiving requests from the regulator;
+- Submission of an application through the OFAC online portal: The official and most preferred method of submission is through the special OFAC License Application Page portal.
+It allows tracking the status of the application and promptly receiving requests from the regulator.

-• Waiting for a decision and communication with the agency.
-The review of an OFAC license application can take from two to six months, and in complex cases — even longer.
+- Waiting for a decision and communication with the agency: The review of an OFAC license application can take from two to six months, and in complex cases, even longer.
 During the review process, an OFAC officer may request additional documents or clarifying information.

 Common mistakes when using licenses

-Navigating the world of sanctions compliance is full of pitfalls, and mistakes can be very costly.
-One of the most common errors is using a general license without fully complying with its terms.
-A business may superficially review the authorization and assume it applies, missing critical details that render it inapplicable.
 Another serious mistake is planning an urgent transaction based on the expectation of obtaining a specific license.
 Lengthy and unpredictable review timelines make this approach extremely risky.
 Finally, companies often overlook the dynamic nature of sanctions legislation, failing to monitor updates and license revocations, which can lead to unintentional violations of already amended rules.

-• Administrative fines.
-Their amount can reach several million dollars for each violation.
+- Administrative fines: Their amount can reach several million dollars for each violation.

-• Freezing of assets.
-Any funds or property associated with an illegal transaction may be blocked.
+- Freezing of assets: Any funds or property associated with an illegal transaction may be blocked.

-• Reputational losses.
-Being included in the list of violators leads to a loss of trust from banks, partners, and clients worldwide.
+- Reputational losses: Being included in the list of violators leads to a loss of trust from banks, partners, and clients worldwide.

 Where to track new licenses and changes?

-To avoid violations, it is necessary to constantly keep a finger on the pulse.
-The main and most reliable source of information is the official OFAC website.
 All updates are published in the “Recent Actions” section, and on the pages of specific sanctions programs, you can find the current texts of general licenses.
 All official changes are also duplicated in the Federal Register of the United States (Federal Register).
-For prompt receipt of information, OFAC offers a subscription to an email newsletter, which immediately notifies about all updates.
-Checking the status of licenses before each transaction should become a mandatory part of internal compliance control.

 How to choose the right license and avoid mistakes?